Happening Now

 In 2022, RESOLVE wrapped up a project on the nature and context of IPV in the 2SLGBTQ+ community.
 Principle investigator Dr. Kendra Nixon and RESOLVE MB research technician Ashley Haller wrote an article about what participants in this project had to say about their experience with police.

-Three RESOLVE SK projects were presented at this year’s PATHS Conference, “Regrouping and Recharging: Gathering to Create Sustainable Change."
+Three RESOLVE SK projects were presented at the PATHS 2022 Conference, “Regrouping and Recharging: Gathering to Create Sustainable Change."

 At the PATHS 2022 Conference, Jo-Anne Dusel was recognized for her dedication to creating communities safe from violence and abuse.